Conscription in Taiwan: After World War II

 A group of recruits prior to entering the ROCA.

-In August 1945, after the World War II, the Republic of China (ROC) occupied Taiwan as the representative of the Allied Forces.
-However, after losing the Chinese Civil War, the government retreated to Taiwan, the place it just occupied from Japan 4 years ago, in December 1949.
+In August 1945, after World War II, the Republic of China (ROC) occupied Taiwan as the representative of the Allied Forces.
+In February 1946, Chen Yi, the Kuomintang-affiliated governor of Taiwan Province, considered sending Taiwanese troops to fight in the Chinese Civil War.
+Local Taiwanese refused to go to China, informing Chen they would defend Taiwan while the Kuomintang forces occupying Taiwan should return to and defend China.
+After losing the civil war, the Government of the Republic of China completed its retreat to Taiwan in December 1949.
 Mandatory conscription was introduced in Taiwan in December 1949 to prevent possible invasion from the Chinese Communist Party-led People's Republic of China (PRC).
+The first conscription order issued in Taiwan under Republic of China rule after the introduction of mandatory military service was dated 25 July 1951.

 In the 1950s, the government enacted significant amendments to the Act of Military Service System (兵役法) to modernize the conscription system in Taiwan.
-The amended Act has clarified the male citizens shall be on 2 to 3 years of active duty in the Armed Forces depends on the branches (2 years for Army, 3 years for Navy, Air Force, Marine Corps).
+The amended Act has clarified the male citizens shall be on two to three years of active duty in the Armed Forces depends on the branches (two years for Army, three years for Navy, Air Force, Marine Corps).
 The amended Act also created a system for the Ministry of National Defense to select reserved officers (預備軍官) and reserved non-commissioned officer (預備士官) from regular male citizens to extend the military mobilization ability.
-This situation was created due to geopolitics under the Cold War and remained unchanged until late 1980s.
+This situation was created due to geopolitics under the Cold War and remained unchanged until the late 1980s.

 Democratization

-Taiwan announced to lift the martial law in 1987 and implemented a full scale democratization in the 1990s.
-The conscription policy has also been reviewed at his period.
-At his time, the majority of all enlisted positions in the Republic of China Armed Forces (ROCAF) were filled by draftees which served 2 years on active duty.
+Taiwan announced the lifting of martial law in 1987 and implemented a full scale democratization in the 1990s.
+The conscription policy was reviewed at this period.
+At the time, the majority of all enlisted positions in the Republic of China Armed Forces (ROCAF) were filled by draftees which served two years on active duty.
 As the national defense policy has changed, the duration of mandatory service has also been reduced.
-From 2 years in 1990 down to 1 year 10 months in 2000.
-Then a 2 months term cut on mandatory military service each year between 2004 and 2008 until a total of 1 year remained in 2008.
+From two years in 1990 down to one year and ten months in 2000.
+Between 2004 and 2008, the period of conscription continued to be reduced by two months per year until a total of one year remained in 2008.

 In the 2000s, there was also an increase in service options open to draftees, including alternative civilian service system, called Substitute service, with the Ministry of the Interior (MOI), as well as specialized service options for draftees in specific professions.
 The National Conscription Agency has also been established under MOI to administrates the raft process is set forth by the Act of Military Service System.
 Alternative military service members participate in civil defense activities.